 TBI by the Numbers

 TBI has a way of affecting everything and everyone in your life.
 It can make family life tough, and it can seriously impede your ability to work.
 It can affect the relationships you have and make it harder to make new friends.
 In the United States, TBI is a quiet crisis.
-As many as 3.2 million Americans are living with a permanent disability resulting from a brain injury.
-The Centers for Disease Control and Prevention report that 1.7 million Americans sustain a traumatic brain injury each year.
-Fifty-two thousand people die from it.
-Almost a quarter-million people are hospitalized.
+As many as 5.3 million Americans are living with a permanent disability resulting from a brain injury.
+The Centers for Disease Control and Prevention report that 2.8 million Americans report a traumatic brain injury each year.
+Fifty-six thousand people die from it.
+Over a two hundred eighty-two thousand people are hospitalized.
 Some of them go home only to discover they no longer have a sense of smell or taste, or that their sleeping habits have changed, or that they can’t seem to do their job anymore.

 If you look at the numbers a little differently, they’re even more upsetting.
 So many Americans become disabled from a brain injury that each decade they could fill a city the size of Detroit.
 Seven of these cities are filled already.
 A third of their citizens are under fourteen years of age.
 Currently, there are at least 125,000 people with a brain injury so severe that it requires extended hospital care — a service difficult to find and even harder to access.
 Fortunately, the majority of people who experience TBI will be able to return to a productive life once they receive appropriate treatment

 A Closer Look at the Brain